 # (do not use P.O. or box in front of your box number)

 Mount Vernon, IA 52314

-You should receive your campus email account information in the mail by early August.
+You should receive your campus email account information in the mail by in June.
 Once on campus you will have access to campus academic computer labs and technology classrooms as well as connection to the college network (ResNet) from each residence hall room.
 Your email account information sheet (which includes your user name and password) also includes other services provided by IT.

 The Bookstore is located on the second level of the Thomas Commons.
 In addition to in-store and online services, the following products are also available to students: